metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 ***

 **Los Angeles covers if**
-Justin Herbert and his top receivers continue striking gold with the passing game.
+Justin Herbert and his top receivers can constantly strike gold with the passing game.
+Herbert will need to be able to negotiate through all the blitzes Wink Martindale will likely throw at him.

+**Baltimore covers if**
+Lamar Jackson and the offense can dominate time of possession
+\- AND -
+the Ravens make just enough dynamite plays on defense to keep the Chargers from running up the score.